Clement127001/CodersCave_Intern/Readme.md

 ## Task 1 - portfolio project

-Create a personal portfolio website that serves as an online resume and showcases the intern
-'
-s skills, projects, and experiences.
-The goal is to have a clean, visually appealing, and responsive website that provides an overview of the intern ' s capabilities and achievements.
+Create a personal portfolio website that serves as an online resume and showcases the intern's skills, projects, and experiences.
+The goal is to have a clean, visually appealing, and responsive website that provides an overview of the intern's capabilities and achievements.

 ### Tech Stack